 Variables

-Lawn's variable system handles secrets, user configuration, and system values.
-Variables are defined in the template, generated or collected at install time, and injected into containers at startup.
+Variables are defined in the template, resolved at install time, and injected into containers at startup.
+Display strings (displayName, description, option labels) live in the localization file, not in the YAML.

 Variable Types